Deepak-Tiwari101/LaneDetection/README.md

 # LaneDetection
-Python code to extract lane coordinates from a game video.
+Python code to extract lane coordinates from a game(Indian Driving Simulator) video.